MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/what-if-my-subscription-expires.md

 ## What happens if I cancel a subscription?

-If you cancel your subscription before its term end date, the subscription skips the expired state and moves directly into the disabled state, which is 90 days for most subscriptions, in most countries and regions.
-We recommend that you [back up your data](back-up-data-before-switching-plans.md) before canceling, but as an admin, you can still access and back up data for your organization while it is in the disabled state.
+If you cancel your subscription before its term end date, the subscription skips the Expired stage and moves directly into the Disabled stage, which is 90 days for most subscriptions, in most countries and regions.
+We recommend that you [back up your data](back-up-data-before-switching-plans.md) before canceling, but as an admin, you can still access and back up data for your organization while it is in the Disabled stage.
 Any customer data that you leave behind may be deleted after 90 days, and will be deleted no later than 180 days after cancellation.

 Here's what to expect for you and your users if you cancel a subscription.